AI-Enola/WebSocket_Python_Server_JS_Client/README.md

 In "client.js" file :

-Line 13 - // NOTE : THIS SOCKET IS SET TO WORK WITH SSL USING WSS - IF NOT USING SSL THEN REPLACE WSS (WebSocket Secure) FOR WS (WebSocket)
+Line 13 - // NOTE : THIS SOCKET IS SET TO WORK WITH SSL USING WSS - IF NOT USING SSL THEN REPLACE WSS (WebSocket Secure) FOR WS (WebSocket) - IP and Port to match SERVER_INFO in server.py file.

     Using SSL : const SOCKET = new WebSocket('wss://192.168.2.20:60004');